-Funding for Poverty Benefit, Social Pension and Disability Schemes and the Bus Fare Subsidy will continue.
+Funding for Poverty Benefit, Social Pension and Disability schemes and the bus fare subsidy will continue.
 Government will adopt a new targeting strategy to ensure the most vulnerable are assisted and protected.
 A Poverty Monitoring Unit will monitor and report on poverty alleviation efforts in various Government agencies.

-At national level, agriculture will ensure all citizens have access to safe and nutritious food, and that farmers have guaranteed incomes from both, local and export markets.
-Inclusive agricultural policies for young people and women will be strengthened, along with development of specific commodities.
+At the national level, agriculture will ensure all citizens have access to safe and nutritious food and that farmers have guaranteed incomes from both local and export markets.
+Inclusive agricultural policies for young people and women will be strengthened along with development of specific commodities.

 Farmers will be encouraged to work in clusters to facilitate access to markets, finance, training and technology.

-In March, Government will host the Pacific Week of Agriculture.
-This will bring together regional agricultural leaders and experts, promote alliances, mobilise donor support and will lead to join efforts to foster food security.
+In March, the Government will host the Pacific Week of Agriculture.
+This will bring together regional agricultural leaders and experts; promote alliances, mobilise donor support and lead to joint efforts to foster food security.

-The Public Works Department (PWD) is to be reintroduced.
+The Public Works Department is to be reintroduced.
 Maintenance and upgrading of rural roads and river crossings will be a priority for the PWD.
 It will also be responsible for rural water, electrification and sanitation services.
-The people are suffering due to regular power and water cuts, Government will put into place necessary measures to address these long-standing issues and challenges.

-The Government will re-establish the Tripartite Forum, comprising of Government, employers and trade unions.
+The people are suffering due to regular power and water cuts.
+Government will put into place necessary measures to address these long-standing challenges.
+Government will re-establish the Tripartite Forum, comprising Government, employers and trade unions.
 It will play a pivotal role in issues relating to employment, productivity and industrial relations.
 The reinstatement of tripartite wages councils to determine minimum wages for different sectors of the economy will be given priority.